 On the front, the 6.4-inch AMOLED screen has a teardrop notch, a 2,340 x 1,080 pixel resolution, and minimal bezels at the top and bottom.
 It looks excellent, and there are many customizations to make sure it looks exactly to your liking.
 For example, you can adjust the brightness in standard view or night mode, choose contrast and color levels, and automatically set a reading mode.

 The downside of the glass body and subtle curves is the slipperiness.
 It simply doesn’t feel safe in your hand.
 There’s more grip on the average wet fish than there is on the Mi 9, and without a case, you tend to hold on so tightly the thin edges become a little uncomfortable.
-The glassy, glossy, slippery Mi 9 is an accident waiting to happen.
+The glassy, glossy, slippery Mi 9 may feel like it’s an accident waiting to happen, but it’s so delicate and pretty, you’ll want to make sure it stays protected.

 This is the first time Xiaomi has used a triple-lens camera on one of its phones, and it has chosen the new Sony IMX586 sensor with 48-megapixels to headline the array.
 We’ve seen this already on the Honor View 20, and expect it to be one of the best cameras out there over the coming year.
 It’s joined on the Mi 9 by a 12-megapixel telephoto lens and a 16-megapixel ultra-wide lens with a 117-degree viewing angle.